guardianproject-ops/terraform-aws-account-break-glass/README.md

+Prerequisites:

+  - You have a break glass account provisioned and ready
+  - This account is not used for any other purpose or workload

-This module consists of two modules, the main module and the regional module.
+This module consists of three modules:

+1. main module - applied to the break glass account
+2. regional module - applied to every active region in the break glass account
+3. target module - applied to accounts which you want to be able to break glass into

-The main module can be applied once.
-Pass in the users you want to have Break Glass access.
-You must ensure they setup their password and MFA.
+The main module should be applied to the break glass account, it sets up the IAM users and login resources.

-The regional module must be applied against every active region in your AWS Organization.
+The regional module must be applied against every active region in your AWS Organization (You do have an enforced, allowlist of AWS regions right?).
 This is **crucial** otherwise the Break Glass user signin alerts will not be sent.
-Alerting is supported via an email address, or you can pass in other types of subscribers.

 **NOTE:** One of your regions **must be**  `us-east-1` so that Event Bridge can capture the [Global Service Events](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-concepts.html#cloudtrail-concepts-global-service-events)
+Alerting is supported via an email address, or you can pass in other types of subscribers such as webhooks.

+The target module should be applied to all accounts which you want to be able to break glass into.
+Take care to coordinate the role names across this main and target modules, there is an implicit link.

+### Post Apply Steps

+- Onboard the users:
+    - Setup their Password and MFA
+    - Store the credentials securely in an offline environment
+- Create and maintain documentation that answer the questions:
+    - When to declare a break glass emergency?
+    - How to login to the break glass account with the emergency IAM users?
+    - How to assume the break glass role into other accounts to perform emergency remediations?
+    - How to "reset" the system after an emergency has been resolved?
+    - How and when to test all of the above procedures?

 ```terraform
 provider "aws"{} # your main region